 Exhibition area Flexible Housing

-The new Flexible Housing - Opportunities next door exhibition area in Hall B3 at EXPO REAL is dedicated to future-oriented living concepts, new forms of urban flexibility, and interdisciplinary exchange between project developers, investors, municipalities, architects, and political decision-makers.
+The Flexible Housing - Opportunities next door exhibition area in Hall B3 at EXPO REAL is dedicated to future-oriented living concepts, new forms of urban flexibility, and interdisciplinary exchange between project developers, investors, municipalities, architects, and political decision-makers.

 Rethinking Living Space with Flexibility